meonst/diary/my notes/plans.md

 1. login credentials
     cache login data

-2. make a post with media -> image, videos, link media will not be saved in the database
+2. make a post with file -> image, videos, link file will not be saved in the database

 3. two types of posts long and short